Step 1. Projecting Future Fishery Conditions

 Likely fishery-relevant impacts of those changes:

 The nearshore multispecies fishery targets species found in mangroves, seagrass beds and throughout the coral reef system.
-The majority of the targets include several species of groupers, snappers, grunts, jacks and wrasses; all targeted with a set net.
+The majority of the targets include several species of groupers, snappers, grunts, jacks, wrasses, and sharks; all targeted with a set net.
 Based on the large range of life history strategies of the fished targets, and their use of all bodies of water: open ocean (within and outside the country’s jurisdiction), nearshore ecosystems (e.g., mangroves, seagrass beds and coral reefs) and local estuaries, there is a high likelihood that all will be influenced by climate change.

-- Groupers, snappers, grunts, wrasses and jacks
+- Groupers, snappers, grunts, wrasses, jacks, herrings, and sharks

 - Emergent fish and invertebrate targets are likely